generativefm/generators/README.md

 A collection of generative music systems for [Generative.fm](https://generative.fm).

 The documentation here is incomplete but hopefully it can help you get started.
+Please see [Generative.fm Open-source Objectives](https://gist.github.com/metalex9/11923b7faa710215dc7ab39a0e056a65).

 ## Installation